Data structure basics

 struct

-array fields, title and description fields, and a sized
+array fields, title and description fields, and a is_sized

 flag to indicate its status.
 An optional fuse_tank